 In this type of question, candidates are asked to write only word and/or a number to complete some notes on the given topic.
 For this type of question, first skim the passage to find the keywords in the paragraph concerned with the answer, and then scan to find the exact word.

-[TIPS: Here scanning technique will come handy.
+[TIPS: Here scanning technique will come in handy.
 Target the keywords of the questions to find the answers.
-Remember to focus on Proper nouns, random Capital letters, numbers, special characters of text etc.]
+Remember to focus on Proper nouns, random Capital letters, numbers, special characters of text, etc.]

 Questions 1 and 2: Characteristics of wildfires and wildfire conditions today compared to the past: